-I have always enjoyed creating delicious food in the kitchen, whether it was breakfast, lunch, dinner or desserts.
-But for many years having young kids at home made it hard to carve out ample time to get creative in the kitchen.
-But as they have gotten older and I have more free time on my hands, I have had more time to do what truly brings me joy.
+I have always enjoyed creating delicious food in the kitchen, whether for breakfast, lunch, dinner, or dessert.
+But for many years, having young kids at home made it hard to carve out ample time to get creative in the kitchen.
+But as my kids have gotten older and I have more free time on my hands, I have had more time to do what truly brings me joy.
 And so The Joy-Filled Kitchen blog was born, a place where I get to share with you all the delicious recipes that feed my family.

 My passion is desserts…my downfall is desserts!
 That won’t surprise you as you look around and see that the majority of the recipes are sweet!
-But one can not live on sweets alone, so I try to balance things out with a variety of recipes from breakfast and dinners, to sides and beverages.
-I’ll even mix some tips and tricks to successfully creating yummy dishes in your own kitchen.
+But one can not live on sweets alone, so I try to balance things out with a variety of recipes from breakfast and dinners to sides and beverages.
+I’ll even mix in some tips and tricks to help you successfully create delicious dishes in your own kitchen.

 You’ll discover a wide variety in my recipes.
 This is mainly due to two reasons; my family and where we live.
-My husband is Japanese and due to his wonderful influence, I have come to love Asian cuisine, as well as coming to understand that everything is better with a heaping side of rice.
-He has also brought out my more daring dining side as I have tried things that I would have never considered before, (can we say tripe and raw fish).
-But no matter how hard he tries natto is a firm no-go for me.
+My husband is Japanese, and due to his wonderful influence, I have come to love Asian cuisine and have learned that everything is better with a side of rice.
+He has also brought out my more daring dining side as I have tried things that I would have never considered before (can we say tripe and raw fish).
+But no matter how hard he tries, natto is a firm no-go for me.
 For those who don’t know what natto is, you can check it out here.
-So thanks to my husband’s enriching influence many of my recipes have an Asian flair and have that rich depth of flavor Asian dishes are know for.
+So thanks to my husband’s enriching influence, many of my recipes have an Asian flair and have that rich depth of flavor Asian dishes are known for.

 More about me:

-I met my husband in 1998 and we married December 1999.
+I met my husband in 1998, and we married in December 1999.
 We made our big move to Hawaii in 2003 for a “can’t pass this up” work opportunity!
-We quickly settled into life in the islands, enjoying the sun, sand and surf!
+We quickly settled into life in the islands, enjoying the sun, sand, and surf!
 We adopted our two boys, one here in Hawaii and one from Oregon.
 And life got busy!
-I choose to homeschool and so most of our home life revolved around school.
+I choose to homeschool, so most of our home life revolved around school.
 As rewarding as it was and continues to be, I am beyond excited to pursue my passion and delve into the food blogging world with you!

 You’ll find something for everyone here.
-Some recipes are completely from scratch, some use box mixes, some are simple and some are over the top and complex.
-Some are healthy and others throw caution to the wind and will require you to pull out your stretchy pants (I will include a warning on those recipes).
-You’ll discover that I absolutely love to grill as a lot of my recipes use the grill.
-Yes, I use cool whip sometimes and I occasionally use Crisco (gasp!).
-The point is we should have fun in the kitchen, and let the creative juices flow.
+Some recipes are completely from scratch, some use box mixes, some are simple, and some are over the top and complex.
+Some are healthy, and others throw caution to the wind and requiring you to pull out your stretchy pants (I will include a warning on those recipes).
+You’ll discover that I absolutely love to grill as many of my recipes use the grill.
+Yes, I use cool whip sometimes, and I occasionally use Crisco (gasp!).
+The point is we should have fun in the kitchen and let the creative juices flow.
 My motto is, if you enjoy it, eat it.
 Moderation and balance is the key, but be sure to thoroughly enjoy the process!
 I hope you find recipes here that get you excited about cooking and baking and encourage you to get creative in your own kitchen!